-Existing System(manual system) Telemeter System Model 1: A gauge reader observes the data (staff gauge and rainfall quantity) and relays it to a Radio operator at a Radio Station.
+Existing System(manual system) Telemeter System Model 1: A gauge reader observes the data (Staff gauge and rainfall quantity) and relays it to a Radio operator at a Radio Station.
 2: The operator at the Radio Station transmits the data to Dhaka through a transceiver.
 3: An operator in Dhaka processes the data received from the Radio Station.
-4: The collected data are then entered into the FFWS server by a FFWC staff member.
-Water level and rainfall quantity are sensed and transmitted automatically.
-Transmitted data are collected and entered into the data server automatically.
+4: The collected data is then entered into the FFWS server by a FFWC staff member.
+1: Water-level and rainfall quantity is sensed and transmitted automatically.
+2: Transmitted data are collected and entered into the data server automatically.
 Merit If a river changes section, the location of the staff gauge can be moved.
-Low cost of O&M Continuous and detail observation can be obtained with high reliability
+Low cost of OM Continues and detail observation can be realized with high reliability